daniellegruber/ts-traversal/README.md

 ## 2. Type inference
 typeInference.ts
-We begin by traversing all of the assignment statements in the function `inferTypesFromAssignment`:
+The program begins by traversing all of the assignment statements in the function `inferTypesFromAssignment`:
 1. The program encounters the assignment statement `A = ...` in lines 1-2.
-  - We call `inferType` on the RHS node.
-Since the RHS is of type `g.SyntaxType.Matrix`, no recursion is needed and we return the defining features of the matrix node: `type, ndim, dim, ismatrix,ispointer, isstruct`.
+  - `inferType` is called on the RHS node.
+Since the RHS is of type `g.SyntaxType.Matrix`, no recursion is needed and the defining features of the matrix node are returned: `type, ndim, dim, ismatrix,ispointer, isstruct`.
-  - We update `var_types` with a new entry, the variable being the LHS of the assignment statement and all of its features being those received from the call to `inferType` on the RHS node:
+  - `var_types` is updated with a new entry, the variable being the LHS of the assignment statement and all of its features being those received from the call to `inferType` on the RHS node:
     ```typescript
     {
       name: 'A',